Can You Motivate Your Child? Experts Chat About Language Learning

 Academically, I am an anthropologist with a focus on culture and language.
 My lifelong language pursuits have put me in a variety of classrooms as a student and a teacher, from charter to public schools, elementary to university.
 I've also dived into government where I had to adopt new thinking and techniques for acquiring and teaching language.

 I am a citizen of the Cherokee Nation, and as a registered Native American, learning and preserving our language is a primary motivator.
 The same goes for my daughter, so we share the same language goals for Cherokee or Tsalagi.
 Wado!
 Thank you."

 Our host for this event is Yho Mendez, the Learning Experience Architect at Galileo and longtime self-directed educator.

 Yho is a consultant, global citizen, and foodie and speaks 3.75 languages.
-She is native in Spanish and learned English, French, Italian and German through self-study.
+She is a native Spanish speaker and learned English, French, Italian, and German through self-study.

 Yho never liked learning languages until she had the chance to study and work abroad!
 She believes effective language learning is an experience that should be fun, engaging and, more importantly, continuous.

 The event with Yho and Len is part of the series Skills From the Future, because we know that speaking many languages opens up possibilities in a kid's life.
 Like the chance to really understand and experience the world in another person's shoes.
 If nothing else, it helps students develop empathy... such an important skill in our tech-driven world.